continuationlabs/insync/README.md

 __Arguments__

 * `fn` - The function to proxy and cache results from.
-* `hasher` - Tn optional function for generating a custom hash for storing results.
+* `hasher` - An optional function for generating a custom hash for storing results.
 It has all the arguments applied to it apart from the callback, and must be synchronous.